orgarchos/arch-os/WHITEPAPER.md

 ## 4. ARCH Pods

-ARCH Pods provide a safe, structured way to experiment with AI; testing ideas grounded in real signal and built on shared foundations, reuses what's already built and eans its way to production instead of "skipping the line".
+ARCH Pods provide a safe, structured way to experiment with AI; testing ideas grounded in real signal and built on shared foundations, reuses what's already built and earns its way to production instead of "skipping the line".
 Could also leverage Arch Pods to automate

 **What ARCH Pods are:**
 - A small rotating team (2-4 people); multi-disciplinary, systems thinking group that behaves like a platform team.
 Measured by what they prevent, not by what they ship.